-THE SEND Code of Practice 2016 defines a child under compulsory school age as having a special need when he or she ‘’has a significantly greater difficulty in learning than the majority of others of the same age or has a disability which prevents or hinders him or her from making use of facilities of a kind generally provide for others at the same age in mainstream schools’’.
+The SEND Code of Practice 2016 defines a child under compulsory school age as having a special need when he or she “has a significantly greater difficulty in learning than the majority of others of the same age or has a disability in which prevents or hingers him or her from making use of facilities of a kind generally provided for others at the same age in mainstream schools”

 The graduated response system within the school setting…

-Your child’s key worker and the Nursery room leader will remain responsible for working with your child on a daily basis.
+Your child’s key worker and the Head of EYFS will remain responsible for working with your child on a daily basis.
 With support from the SENCO, we would oversee the implementation of the interventions or programmes agreed as part of SEN support.
-The SENCO will also provide support to the Keyworker in assessing the child’s response to the action taken, in problem-solving and advising on the effective implementation of support.
+The SENCO will also provide support to the keyworker in assessing the child’s response to the action taken, in problem-solving and advising on the effective implementation of support.

-The effectiveness of the support and its impact on progress and attainment is reviewed on an agreeable date for our practitioners and parents.
-The impact and quality of the support are evaluated by the practitioner and the SENCO.
+The effectiveness of the support and its impact on progress and attainment is reviewed on an agreeable date for our team and parents, The impact and quality of the support are evaluated by the practitioner and the SENCO.
 During our meetings, changes to the outcomes and support for your child in light of the child’s progress and development are agreed upon and new targets are created.

-This graduated approach is led and co-ordinated by our SENCO working with and supporting our team.
+This graduated approach is led and co-ordinated by our SENCO working with and supporting the team.
 The approach is informed by the EYFS materials, the Early Years Outcomes guidance and Early Support resources.